Case Study and Feasibility Assessment

 Empathizing with the User

 • Living with binocular dysfunction (such as strabismus or amblyopia) inherently introduces friction into a user's daily life.
-When the visual system suppresses vision in one eye to avoid diplopia (double vision), it impacts depth perception and quality of life
+When the visual system suppresses vision in one eye to avoid diplopia, it impacts depth perception and quality of life

 • Current Standard of Care (SoC) therapies often exacerbate this friction rather than relieve it; to design a truly viable solution, we must first deeply understand the pain points of the current user journey